appbaseio/reactivesearch-api/README.md

 You can build the binary locally by executing the following command from the project directory:

     make

+You can build the binary for elasticsearch v6 using the following command:

+    make es6=1

 This produces an executable & plugin libraries in the root project directory.
 To start the Arc server, run: